Mechanical-Advantage/RomiTraining/Lesson13-DrivetrainRebuild.md

-# Lesson 13: Rebuilding Drivetrain
+# Lesson 13: Rebuilding the Drivetrain

 1. Pull any new changes from GitHub.